City-of-Bloomington/timetrack/docs/index.md

 Note the network interface's MAC address ("HWaddr" in output).
 If you're using the wired network connection, it will be in the "eth0" section.
 If you're using the wireless connection it will be in the "wlan0" section.

-At the end of this process, send the MAC address and physical location to the system administrator so that he can configure the right address in our DHCP server.
+At the end of this process, send the MAC address and physical location to the system administrator so they can configure the right address in our DHCP server.

----

-TODO:

-* change default pi password

 [RDS]:http://www.binaryemotions.com/digital-signage/raspberry-digital-signage/
 [Raspberry Pi 3]: https://www.raspberrypi.org/products/raspberry-pi-3-model-b/